-- 19.1.1 Before the toss, the umpires shall determine the boundary of the field of play, which shall be fixed for the duration of the match.
-See clause 2.3.4 (Consultation with Home Board). - 19.1.2 The boundary shall be determined such that no part of any sight-screen, will, at any stage of the match, be within the field of play. - 19.1.3 With respect to the size of the boundaries, no boundary shall be longer than 70 yards (64 meters), and no boundary should be shorter than 60 yards (54.86 metres) from the centre of the pitch to be used. - 19.1.4 Any ground on which an International Match has been played prior to November 2020, or a ground which was currently under design or construction as of this date which cannot conform with these minimum dimensions shall be exempt from this playing condition, and a minimum boundary of 55 yards (50.29 metres) shall apply.
+- 19.1.1 Before the toss, the umpires shall determine the boundary of the field of play, which shall be fixed for the duration of the match. - 19.1.2 The boundary shall be determined such that no part of any sight-screen, will, at any stage of the match, be within the field of play. - 19.1.3 With respect to the size of the boundaries, no boundary shall be longer than 70 yards (64 meters), and no boundary should be shorter than 60 yards (54.86 metres) from the centre of the pitch to be used. - 19.1.4 Any ground on which an International Match has been played prior to November 2020, or a ground which was currently under design or construction as of this date which cannot conform with these minimum dimensions shall be exempt from this playing condition, and a minimum boundary of 55 yards (50.29 metres) shall apply.
 Any new ground must comply with 19.1.3 above.